 Can I drive a van when I pass my test?

-The difference between category B and category C
+What is the difference between category B and category C?

 For drivers looking to operate a vehicle that weighs more than 3.5 tonnes, a category C licence is required.
 Whilst additional training and testing is required if you passed your test between 1st January 1997 and 18th January 2013, those who qualified before 1997 automatically hold this entitlement.